 3.3.13.3.
 MPT = Multi-Purpose Truck tyres.

 3.3.13.4 POR = Professional Off-Road tyres.

+3.3.13.5 In addition, theymay also bear the inscription M+S or M.S or M&S.

 3.3.14.
 In the case of LT or C type tyres, the prefix "LT" before the tyre size designation, or the suffix "C" or "LT" after the rim diameter marking referred to in Annex 3, and, if applicable, after the tyre to rim fitment configuration referred to in paragraph 3.3.1.2.3.3.or the suffix "LT" after the service description

 3.3.15.
 In the case of LT or C type tyres, the suffix "CP" after the rim diameter marking referred to in Annex 3 and, if applicable, after the tyre to rim fitment configuration referred to in paragraph 3.3.1.2.3.3.
 This marking is mandatory in the case of tyres fitted on 5° drop centre rims, having a load index in single operation lower or equal to 121 and specifically designed for the equipment of motor caravans.

+3.3.16 Following marks should appear on the sidewall of each tyre.

+a) Specification;

+b) Trade mark and manufacture’s name or plant address;

+c) Load index or ply rating, loading capacity, inflation pressure;

+d) Speed symbol;

+e) Name (or code) of framework material of crown and sidewall;

+f) Marks of treadwear indicator’s location;

+g) Production code;

+h) Inspection mark upon delivery from plant.

+In which, a)~f) are moulded marks, g) is permanent mark, h) is marks unable to wash off.

+3.3.17 Radial tyre shall be moulded with “RADIAL” marking, tubeless tyre shall be moulded with “TUBELESS” marking.

+3.3.18 Mini-type truck tyres shall be moulded with “ULT” marking, Light truck tyres shall be moulded with “LT” marking;

+3.3.19 Tyre with driving direction for tread pattern shall be moulded with driving direction marking;

+3.3.20 Snow and mud tyre shall be moulded with snow and mud pattern marking;

+3.3.21 Snow tyre should be moulded with snow tyre marking.

+3.3.22 Special purpose trailer tyres should be moulded with “ST” marking;

+3.3.23 Regroovable tyres should be moulded with “REGROOVABLE” marking.